maboa/MDN/gameaudio.md

 `````

-> **Note** that on mobile we may need to trigger this code from a user initiated event.
+> **Note 1** On mobile we may need to trigger this code from a user initiated event.
 Perhaps the 'start' button being pressed?

+> **Note 2** Watch out for bitrates.
+Encoding your audio at lower bitrates means smaller file sizes but lower seeking accuracy.